“I am possessed. Please help me.” “My sister needs an exorcism.” “I think my house has a demon.”

 Unfortunately, replying to those emails takes time away from my real research: Documenting and predicting phenomena that could explain ghosts, hauntings, and other possibly related anomalies.

-(My current focus does not include demons, alien abductions, or Bigfoot research.
+(My work does not include demons, alien abductions, or Bigfoot research.
 I doubt that it ever will.)

-As of early 2017, I do not answer emails or comments about dark, malicious, or demonic entities and possessions.
+So, I cannot answer emails or comments about dark, malicious, or demonic entities and possessions.

 Demonic possessions are very serious.
 The good news is, they’re also rare.